-Now in a triangular formation we open the double doors to the courtyard.
+Now in a triangle formation we open the double doors to the courtyard.

 “Vic, know what else we could do?”

-“From the science building we can figure out a way to hop over to the Bradshaw High.
-It’s right there, it’d be easier to roof hop than fight zombies.”
+“We can figure out a way to hop over to Brad High.
+It’s right there, it’d be easier than taking on zombies.”

 “Good idea.
 CJ, think you’d be up for that?”

 “Parkour!
 My brother goes there, we can meet up…”

-Vic and I look at one another concerned as we crouch behind a wall.
+Vic and I look at each other concerned as we crouch behind a wall.

 “We can try…”